rich-p-rich/starwars-hangman-p3/README.md

 ## Purpose
 The purpose of the game is:
 - to test the player's depth of knowledge about Star Wars, from the well-known (Darth Vader and Grogu) to the obscure (the Jedi called Yaddle, or the bar-tender Wuher) to the very deep cuts (Falumpaset creatures or the planet Vandor)
-- to offer the player a fun and relaxing passtime
+- to offer the player a fun and relaxing pastime

 # What's so Star Wars-y about this game?
 - The answers are all taken from the so-called 'canon' Star Wars films and TV shows released by George Lucas and from the Disney Era